-The ErgoDox EZ is a great gaming keyboard, although its not necessarily aimed for this use case.
-It's build quality is great and it's available in many different switches to better suit your preference.
+The ErgoDox EZ is great for gaming, although it's not necessarily aimed for this use.
+Its build quality is great, and it's available in many different switches to better suit your preference.
 You can also set many macros and have up to 32 layers as well.
-Unfortunately, it lacks RGB lighting, although there's a variant that does has it.See our Gaming recommendations
+Unfortunately, it lacks RGB lighting, although there's a variant that does have it.

 The ErgoDox EZ isn't designed to work with mobile devices and tablets.

 The ErgoDox EZ is great for programming.
 It's comfortable to type on for long periods, and it offers a great overall typing experience, although it'll take you some time to get used to the layout.
 Every key is programmable, and it's fully compatible with Windows, macOS, and Linux.